CESNET/ofm/comp/uvm/logic_vector_array_mfb/readme.rst

 ===============   ======================================================
-active            Set to UVM_ACTIVE if agent is active otherwise UVM_PASSIVE interface_name    name of interface under which you can find it in uvm config database meta_behave       Moment of Metadata signal is being generated and valid: 1 => valid with the SOF.
-2 => valid with the EOF. seq_cfg           Configure low leve sequence which convert logic_vector_array to mfb words
+active            Set to UVM_ACTIVE if agent is active otherwise UVM_PASSIVE interface_name    name of interface under which you can find it in uvm config database meta_behave       Moment of Metadata signal is being generated and valid: config_item::META_SOF => valid with the SOF. config_item::META_EOF => valid with the EOF. seq_cfg           Configure low leve sequence which convert logic_vector_array to mfb words
 ===============   ======================================================